 Professional Development Institute

-In fall 2014, the Graduate School will launch the Professional Development Institute (PDI)— a Saturday program designed to provide graduate students with essential skills for the workplace.
+In Sept.
+2014, the Graduate School will launch the Professional Development Institute (PDI)— a Saturday program designed to provide graduate students with essential skills for the workplace.
 Students will learn from industry and community leaders who bring their expertise to the seminar series.
 The competitive PDI is open to all graduate students.
 Admission to the institute is by application and limited to 20 students.

 The Hood College Career Center offers resources and career guidance for graduate students.
 The center also sponsors events throughout the year for all students to meet and network with potential employers and service organizations.